Isotropic atomic layer etching of MgO-doped lithium niobate using sequential exposures of H$_2$ and SF$_6$ plasmas: Introduction

 \section{Introduction}

 Lithium niobate (LiNbO$_3$ or LN) is a ferroelectric crystal of interest for a variety of integrated photonics applications ranging from electro-optic modulators in fiber-optic communications to quantum optics. \cite{Boes:unlocking} LN is a trigonal crystal characterized by a threefold rotational symmetry about the crystallographic $z$ axis.
-Because $x$-cut electro-optic modulators have fewer processing requirements compared to their $z$-cut counterparts, \cite{Zhang:21:xzcut} the $x$-cut surface is the relevant surface LN nanophotonic circuits.
+Because $x$-cut electro-optic modulators have fewer processing requirements compared to their $z$-cut counterparts, \cite{Zhang:21:xzcut} the $x$-cut surface is the relevant surface for LN nanophotonic circuits.
 The crystal structure of LN is described in Refs.~\cite{iyi_LN_defect_1995, sanna_linbo3_2017, sanna_lithium_2010}.

-LN exhibits a number of desirable properties for photonics, including a large transparency window, wide electro-optic bandwidth, ferroelectric properties, and high second-order nonlinear susceptibility, \cite{Weis1985_LN_properties, wong2002_LN_properties, kong2020LN, volk2008LN, arizmendi2004LNphotonic} making it an attractive platform compared to those based on other materials like silicon nitride. \cite{Zhu:21} MgO-doped LN is used in photonics because the dopant raises the optical damage threshold, allowing for high-intensity photonic applications \cite{bryan_optical_damage_MgO_1984}.
-The lattice parameters for 5\% mol MgO-doped $x$-cut LN are within 0.002 \AA\ of the values of undoped LN. \cite{iyi_LN_defect_1995}
+LN exhibits a number of desirable properties for photonics, including a large transparency window, wide electro-optic bandwidth, ferroelectric properties, and high second-order nonlinear susceptibility, \cite{Weis1985_LN_properties, wong2002_LN_properties, kong2020LN, volk2008LN, arizmendi2004LNphotonic} making it an attractive platform compared to other materials like silicon nitride. \cite{Zhu:21} By incorporating > 5\% molar concentration MgO into the melt during the Czochralski crystal growth process, the optical damage threshold is raised, allowing for high-intensity photonic applications \cite{bryan_optical_damage_MgO_1984}.